-- 75g cream cheese
+- 75 g cream cheese (approx. ⅔ cup)

 - Put the buckwheat flour into a mixing bowl and make a well in the centre.

 - Whisk the egg and milk together, and pour a small amount into the well in the flour.
 Begin whisking, gradually adding more egg/milk and incorporating the flour from around the edge.
 Continue until all the liquid is added and everything is combined into a smooth batter.
 Cover with cling film and allow to stand for an hour.

 - Uncover the batter, and whisk in the melted butter.
 Heat a heavy based omelette pan over a medium heat and brush with a little butter or oil.

-- Pour around 50-60ml of batter into the hot pan and swirl to cover the base of the pan.
+- Pour around 50-60ml (approx. ¼ cup) of batter into the hot pan and swirl to cover the base of the pan.
 Cook for a minute until the crepe loosens from the pan, then flip over and briefly cook the other side.
 Remove the crepe to a plate and repeat until all the batter is used up - I made 12 crepes.